-For the group’s first official post, I am thrilled to welcome the first students of the group – Emily Luschen and Theresa Lincheck – who will begin graduate research this coming fall on cloud–radiation feedback in the tropics.
+For the group’s first official post, I am thrilled to welcome the first students of the group – Emily Luschen (left) and Theresa Lincheck (right) – who will begin graduate research this coming fall on cloud–radiation feedback in the tropics.

 Emily completed her B.S. here in OU’s School of Meteorology, so is already right at home here.
 She conducted capstone and honors research projects related to midlatitude hailstorms and lightning, and is now completing an REU (Research Experiences for Undergraduates) sponsored by NSF at Colorado State University, where she’s gaining experience working with satellite remote sensing data.